UIUC-iSchool-DataViz/spr2024/week12/index.md

 examples: []
 ---

-# Scientific Viz
+# Scientific Viz and D3

-This week we covered some principles of Scientific Visualization.
+This week we covered some principles of Scientific Visualization, with a tad bit of D3 thrown in.

-Our notebook is at [https://observablehq.com/d/6e27e1395aec55b7](https://observablehq.com/d/6e27e1395aec55b7)